callumoriley/workday-calendar-extension/README.md

 5. Change Chrome to Developer mode on the top right
 6. Click `load unpacked` to the top left
 7. Select the downloaded `build` folder
-8. The tool should now appear in your extension menu in chrome
+8. The tool should now appear in your extension menu in Chrome

 ## Building manually for Firefox